 - Find activities that all family members may enjoy, sharing positive experiences.

-- Colleagues: At work, you connect with others in a more formal way.
-A team consists of different personalities, each person having a specific role to fulfill.
+At work, you connect with others in a more formal way.
+A team consists of different personalities, each with a specific role to fulfill.
 A yogic way of team building could be:

 - To respect each other’s strengths and weaknesses and to take care of each other’s well-being with small gestures.